 She recently started scouring sites for “new-to-me furniture” and gathered a few tips we can all use.
 I like tip four: Don’t forget shipping, pick-up expenses and logistics.
 She did and experienced a “nightmare” after purchasing a used washer and dryer.
 Check out her other tips and then read this post on online savings.

-Article last modified on July 18, 2017.
+Article last modified on November 16, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Being Cheap - AMP.